rohitvarkey/ThreeJS.jl/README.md

 ### Cameras

 No 3D scene can be properly displayed without a camera to view from.
-WebGL.jl provides support for a Perspective Camera view using the `camera` function.
+ThreeJS.jl provides support for a Perspective Camera view using the `camera` function.

 This sets the position of the camera, along with properties like `near` plane,